stripe-ctf/wosv-workshop/levels/5/README.md

 ## The Code

-You can use `client.py` to talk to the API, specifying an appropriate API endpoint, user id, and secret key.
-The app itself is `wafflecopter.py`, which will use a SQLite database created by `initialize_db.py`.
-To edit flask settings, just create a `local_settings.py` file.
-The page templates can be found under `templates/`.
+You can use `client.rb` to talk to the API, specifying an appropriate API endpoint, user id, and secret key.
+The app itself is `wafflecopter.rb`, which will use a SQLite database created by `initialize_db.rb`.
+The page templates can be found under `views/`.

-The provided API client requires the `requests` module, which can be installed from pip with `pip install requests`.
-The server requires modules `flask` and `bcrypt`, which can be installed from pip with `pip install flask py-bcrypt`.
+## To run

+- Install bundler: `gem install bundler`
+- Run `bundle install`
+- Run `ruby ./initialize_db.rb`
+- Run `ruby ./wafflecopter.rb`
+- Point your browser to [http://localhost:4567](http://localhost:4567)